-- 16-18.10-D. When the variance application is first considered by the zoning board of appeals, the community development director must provide the zoning board of appeals with written findings of fact and a recommendation for approval or disapproval of the variance. - 16-18.10-E. Applications for variances that accompany the application for sketch plat approval must be heard by the zoning board of appeals prior to the approval of a sketch plat. - 16-18.10-F. After the filing of a complete Aapplications for a variances from the preliminary plat variance, the application must be heard-placed on the next available meeting agenda at a public hearing by the zoning board of appeals at the next meeting of the zoning board of appeals held after the filing of a complete application for variance from the preliminary plat.
+- 16-16.10-D. When the variance application is first considered by the zoning board of appeals, the community development director must provide the zoning board of appeals with written findings of fact and a recommendation for approval or disapproval of the variance. - 16-16.10-E. Applications for variances that accompany the application for sketch plat approval must be heard by the zoning board of appeals prior to the approval of a sketch plat. - 16-16.10-F. After the filing of a complete application for a preliminary plat variance, the application must be placed on the next available meeting agenda of the zoning board of appeals.
 All land development activity associated with a proposed variance from a preliminary plat must cease until a final decision on the variance is made by the zoning board of appeals.
-Land development activity that is not related to the proposed variance may continue unabated. - 16-18.10-G. All decisions by the zoning board of appeals approving or disapproving a variance must be issued in writing and must provide the grounds for the decision of the zoning board of appeals.
+Land development activity that is not related to the proposed variance may continue unabated. - 16-16.10-G. All decisions by the zoning board of appeals approving or disapproving a variance must be issued in writing and must provide the grounds for the decision of the zoning board of appeals.
 The zoning board of appeals must issue a final decision on a variance submitted with the application for a sketch plat at the same time that it issues the final decision approving or disapproving the sketch plat.
 The zoning board of appeals must issue a final decision on a variance from the preliminary plat within 50 days after the first meeting at which the zoning board of appeals considers the variance.
-If a final decision is not made on a subdivision plat variance in accordance with the time constraints set forth in this section, the variance will be deemed disapproved. - 16-18.10-H. Appeals of variances that accompany applications for sketch plat approval must be made by writ of certiorari to the county superior court.
-Any person or entity (i.e., an owner, applicant, adjoining neighbor or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a variance decision of the zoning board of appeals affecting a preliminary plat, may appeal such decision by filing a petition for writ of certiorari to the county superior court in accordance with state law.
+If a final decision is not made on a subdivision plat variance in accordance with the time constraints set forth in this section, the variance will be deemed approved. - 16-16.10-H. Any person or entity (i.e., an owner, applicant, adjoining neighbor or a neighbor whose property line is within 1,500 feet of the nearest property line of the proposed subdivision) aggrieved by a variance decision of the zoning board of appeals affecting a preliminary plat, may appeal such decision by filing a petition for writ of certiorari to the county superior court in accordance with state law.